Rising Above The Scriptures

 That may or may not help.
 But the theory, in overly simplified terms, boils down to a speech-act (a statement pronounced or written) can speak different things to people depending on their relation to the speaker (what audience they're in).
 For me, this continues to be used in unsettling ways by some Calvinists who think certain texts of Scripture don't speak to them simply because they've experienced something or arrived at some doctrinal conclusion.

 The list of Scriptures is long.
 Almost every author in the Scriptures provides a warning to his church audience to inspect themselves and their standing in relation to Jesus Christ.
-Many of these verse have been utilized by those in favor of a less-sovereign election.
-Election though is not the purpose of these verse.
-These verses certainly don't speak to loss of election.
-They speak to a lack of knowledge concerning election.
+Many of these verses have been utilized by those in favor of a less-sovereign election.
+Election though is not the purpose of these verses.
+These verses certainly don't speak to the loss of election.
+They speak to a lack of knowledge concerning election:

 Here's where the speech-act theory comes into play.
 Many Calvinists can read these verses and presume they're not the audience of these texts.
-Yet, the only way that we cannot be the audience to is be assured of our election.
+Yet, the only way that we cannot be the audience is be assured of our election.
 This is where the breakdown occurs.
-Since the Puritan movements there has been a desire in the church to know if we're elect.
+Since the Puritan movement, there has been a desire in the church to know if we're elected.
 This was implemented through recounting of heartfelt conversion and adequate expressions of spiritual fruit.
-This has be more disastrous for the church than helpful.
-It has cause election to become the subject of debate and not the sovereign grace of God.
+This has been more disastrous for the church than helpful.
+It has caused election to become the subject of debate and not the sovereign grace of God.
 The truth is that Calvin himself taught that our election was hidden in the eternal decrees of God.
-And one of his most potent statements brings to light this fact,
+And one of his most potent statements brings to light this fact:

 To every man, therefore, his faith is a sufficient attestation of the eternal predestination of God, so that it would be a shocking sacrilege to carry the inquiry farther; for that man offers an aggravated insult to the Holy Spirit, who refuses to assent to his simple testimony.
 (Comm.
 John 6:40)